leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 * Set up backend Data Connections and Data Portals in the INTERJECT portal website.
 * Write the SQL that is the backbone for a data pull.

 This lab is geared toward beginners, and expects that you have little to no prior experience with both INTERJECT and Excel.
 The only expectation is a basic understanding of SQL Server stored procedures and SELECT statements, but if you do not have this knowledge, resources will be provided that you can use to educate yourself before delving into the SQL portion of the lab.
+The goal of the lab is for you to build a functional INTERJECT report and leave with a feeling of understanding of how all the major components work together to create an INTERJECT report as the final product.

 There are some portions of this lab that can be skipped or modified, such as stylistic formatting of the report, that will not change the functionality of your end report if you skip them.
 Specific style decisions in this lab such as text font or background color of sections on the report are made based on INTERJECT styling guides, but can be changed to match your style preferences or company colors, for example.
 These optional parts are included in the lab to show that, for example, report formatting can be changed and customized based on user/client preference.